-Headlining artist 3LAU, whose real name is Justin Blau, happens to be spearheading the event.
-The project has been a year in the making and represents a collective effort to fix the music industry with like-minded professional veterans who have worked at Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV — Hollywood and the Internet’s biggest talent agencies and music groups.
+One of the headlining artists, 3LAU, whose real name is Justin Blau, also happens to be spearheading the event.
+The project has been a year in the making and represents a collective effort to fix the music industry with like-minded professional veterans who have worked at some of Hollywood and the Internet’s biggest talent agencies and music groups — Creative Artists Agency, Paradigm Talent Agency, Spotify, Billboard, Prime Social Group, CID Entertainment and SINGULAR DTV, to name a few.

-Our Music Festival, host to a decentralized, end-to-end, direct-to-consumer music ticketing pipeline, stops ticketing vendors from scamming innocent buyers, artificially driving up prices and squeezing profits thin for musicians and agents — problems commonly seen with Craigslist merchants and street scalpers that troubled them enough to cut out the middlemen and streamline the music market by making supply-and-demand economics fully transparent and ticket buyers digitally verifiable with blockchain technology, Blau told CoinDesk in an interview.
+Our Music Festival, home to a decentralized, end-to-end, direct-to-consumer music ticketing pipeline, plans to stop ticketing vendors from scamming innocent buyers, artificially driving up prices, and squeezing profits thin for musicians and agents — problems commonly seen with Craigslist merchants and street scalpers that have long troubled the team behind the event.
+By making supply-and-demand economics fully transparent and ticket buyer identities digitally verifiable with blockchain technology, Our Music Festival can skip over the middlemen and streamline the music market for good, Blau told CoinDesk in an interview.

 Even with ticket sellers that calculate pricing analytics — think StubHub and TicketMaster — many ticketing options offered through them are manipulated or fraudulent anyway, obfuscating the actual mathematics.
 Blau explained that without these bottlenecks avoidable only in a blockchain system, Our Music Festival fans can freely curate events and purchase tickets that are less expensive than standard fare price tags, which typically reach hundred dollar markups and do not allow for customization options.

-Event attendees are also encouraged to stay loyal to the music-going experience.
-The tokenized ecosystem lets customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that is integrated into the booking platform, enforcing a sense of social belonging with a recurring incentive structure, Blau added.
+Event attendees can also be encouraged to stay loyal to the music-going experience.
+Blau added that the tokenized ecosystem plans to let customers instantly exchange upgrades, merchandise, concessions and rewards via an all-in-one community portal that will be integrated into the booking platform with a recurring incentive structure, which he says enforces a sense of social belonging.

 No crypto novice

-The 27-year-old American music producer shot to fame in the early and mid-2010s for collaborating with EDM notables Dash Berlin, Alesso, Afrojack, R3hab and The Chainsmokers, then remixing hit songs from pop sensations Justin Bieber, Ariana Grande, Adele, Rihanna and Nicki Minaj.
+The 27-year-old American music producer shot to fame in the early and mid-2010s for collaborating with EDM notables Dash Berlin, Alesso, Afrojack, R3hab and The Chainsmokers, and for remixing hit songs from pop sensations Justin Bieber, Ariana Grande, Adele, Rihanna and Nicki Minaj.
+As a Washington University of St. Louis finance student, Blau gave up a career on Wall Street to create dance music around the same time the Winklevoss twins introduced him to bitcoin.

 Since then, in between gigs touring the Electric Daisy and Electric Zoo carnivals and debuting at the Hakkasan, Rehab and Drai’s nightclubs on the popular music festival and Las Vegas residency circuits, Blau has frequently posted about cryptocurrencies on social media.
 Just a few days ago, he uploaded the first page of Satoshi Nakomoto’s bitcoin white paper onto his Instagram Story.